juminos/StardewValleyMods/MonsterHutchFramework/README.md

 ## Features

 ### Monster Hutch
-- The Monster Hutch is a new building that has the pre-1.6 Slime Hutch building exterior (basically just a bigger version of the current slime hutch)
+- The Monster Hutch is a new building that can be found in Robin's menu and uses the pre-1.6 Slime Hutch building exterior (basically just a bigger version of the current slime hutch)
-- The interior is considered a slime hutch, so slime breeding will still function there (default 20 slime capacity limit), but can hold up to 40 total monsters
+- The interior is considered a slime hutch, so slime breeding will still function there (default 20 slime capacity limit), and it can accommodate up to 40 total monsters
 - Monsters added by this mod do not multiply on their own like slimes do and must be incubated in the new 'Monster Incubator'
 - An optional basement expansion can be turned on in the configuration options which adds a slightly smaller 'basement' area that monsters cannot visit, but casks will work.